Woman writing in a notebook with computer in background

 WHAT YOU NEED TO KNOW

 The College of Liberal Arts & Sciences reserves some seats in most online courses for “online students”—those who applied to and are currently enrolled in an online degree program.
 These “reserved seats” ensure that online students can enroll in the online courses they need to complete their online degree program.
-The list of online courses with reserved seats for online students is available here: Fall 2024 Online Reserved Courses.
+The list of online courses with reserved seats for online students is available here: Spring 2026 Online Courses

 The remaining seats are “unreserved,” which means that they are open to any KU student, including “on-campus” or “residential students” who primarily take in-person classes at the KU Lawrence campus, but may occasionally enroll in an online course.